klperiwal/book-sage/README.md

    pip install -r requirements.txt
    ```

+4- Install the books dataset from the given link:<br>
+     <p> <b>Dataset Link: https://www.kaggle.com/datasets/arashnic/book-recommendation-dataset</b>
+      <br> Add the dataset to the corresponding relative path: '__/Dataset/filename__'</p>

- 4- Run the app.py :
+5- Run the app.py :

    ```bash
    python app.py
    ```
- 5- Start the Streamlit app to get the list of recommendation:
+6- Start the Streamlit app to get the list of recommendation:
    ```bash
    streamlit run app.py
    ```
-  Visit the app in your web browser to use it(by default, it runs on `http://localhost:8501`).
+  Visit the app in your web browser to use it (Browser link: `http://localhost:8501`).